flutter/website/src/release/breaking-changes/image-provider-load-buffer.md

 When loading asset images, previously the image provider API required multiple copies of the compressed data.
 First, when opening the asset the data was copied into the external heap and exposed to Dart as a typed data array.
-Then that typed data array was eventually converted into an `ui.ImmutableBuffer` which internally copies the data into a second structure for decoding.
+Then that typed data array was eventually converted into an `ui.ImmutableBuffer`, which internally copies the data into a second structure for decoding.

 With the addition of `ui.ImmutableBuffer.fromAsset`, compressed image bytes can be loaded directly into the structure used for decoding.
-Utilizing this requires changes to the byte loading pipeline of `ImageProvider`.
+Using this approach requires changes to the byte loading pipeline of `ImageProvider`.
 This process is also faster, because it bypasses some additional scheduling overhead of the previous method channel based loader.